A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: General Solution Framework

 \subsection{Phase 3: A two-step procedure for cycles}

-If a positive-price cycle still exists in $\digraph$ but not found in Phases 1 and 2, we perform an exhaustive enumeration of cycles for as long as a predetermined time limit is not exceeded, otherwise, the exhaustive search is called off and a MIP is solved instead.
-Notice that Phase 2 guarantees to find any positive-price chain, if does exists.
+If a positive-price cycle still exists in $\digraph$ but not found in Phases 1 and 2, we perform an exhaustive enumeration of cycles while the time limit is not exceeded.
+Otherwise, the exhaustive search ends and a MIP is solved instead.
+Note that Phase 2 guarantees to find any positive-price chain, if does exists.
 Therefore, in Phase 3, we only have to search positive-price cycles.